 If you can put in a bit of time and want to compare some travel insurance prices you can shop around online.
 However, remember not to focus on price alone and always check that the cover offered is sufficient for your needs.
 It takes some research, because you will want to compare as many quotes as possible, but you can potentially save money.
 Try:

 Your credit card company

 - Typing ‘travel insurance’ and other key words into your search engine

 - Comparison sites – though many insurers won’t feature if they don’t sell their travel through comparison sites

 Keep an eye on the excess when you compare policies

 Also, for travel insurance claims, excesses are applied on a ‘per section’ basis.
-For example, if you are mugged on holiday you may have to claim under the medical expenses section, personal belongings section and money section of your policy.
+For example, if you’re mugged on holiday you might have to claim under the medical expenses section, personal belongings section and money section of your policy.
 In this case three excesses could be deducted from your payout.